 Any medical bills acquired as a result of the accident should be kept and copied to help build your case and determine an adequate settlement amount.
 You should also keep track of and note all legal and living expenses.
 Should you be out of work due to your injuries, offer documentation of your work history and pay to make a better case for compensation.

+Those are the general personal injury claim requirements.
 The financial ramifications of settling a claim can wreak havoc on your bank account.
-At Apogee Capital Partners, LLC, we offer plaintiff lawsuit funding, so personal injury victims can tend to their legal, medical, and living expenses, while their attorney works for a full settlement.
+At Apogee Capital Partners, LLC, we offer plaintiff lawsuit same-day funding, so personal injury victims can tend to their legal, medical, and living expenses, while their attorney works for a full settlement.
 If you’re in the process of pursuing a personal injury claim, contact Apogee Capital Partners to financially assist you along the way.